bsmith89/longev-mgen/doc/submission.md

 sufficient to prohibit host digestion.
-Periplasmic hydrolysis of these starch breakdown products may be sufficient for increased abundance of these species in ACA treated mice.
+Periplasmic hydrolysis of these starch breakdown products may be sufficient for increased abundance of these species in ACA-treated mice.

 It is notable that of the closely related variants associated with OTU-1, B1B is found at UT and not UM.